A Gapless Phase with Haagerup Symmetry

+We will not aim to solve this problem here either, at least not under the assumption that the 2d CFT has a single universe/vacuum.
+However, we will address a very much related question, which is the construction of {\it a} CFT that is $\cH_3$-symmetric.
+We will systematically determine gapped and gapless phases with $\cH_3$ fusion category symmetry and explore the full phase diagram.
+In particular, we find a two universes/vacua gapless phase with Haagerup symmetry, which admits relevant deformations to Haagerup-symmetric gapped phases.
 The philosophy that we will follow is that of the categorical Landau paradigm \cite{Bhardwaj:2023fca}, which has a systematic implementation for any finite symmetry, in particular those described by fusion categories, via the so-called Symmetry Topological Field Theory (SymTFT) \cite{Ji:2019jhk, Gaiotto:2020iye, Apruzzi:2021nmk, Freed:2022qnc}.
 For the fusion category symmetry $\cH_3$, the SymTFT has topological defects given by the corresponding Drinfeld center $\cZ(\cH_3)$.
-Gapped phases are classified in terms of Lagrangian algebras of the center, whereas gapless phases can be studied using the so-called club-sandwich construction in the SymTFT \cite{Bhardwaj:2023bbf, Bhardwaj:2024qrf} (this was discussed for group-like symmetries in \cite{Chatterjee:2022tyg}).
+Gapped phases are classified in terms of Lagrangian algebras of the center, whereas gapless phases can be studied using the so-called club-sandwich construction in the SymTFT \cite{Bhardwaj:2023bbf, Bhardwaj:2024qrf} (this was discussed for group-like symmetries in \cite{Chatterjee:2022tyg}; see also \cite{Chen:2022wvy} for a holographic approach to phases).
 This is a generalisation of the standard SymTFT sandwich involving an interface between the topological order $\cZ(\cH_3)$ and a reduced topological order (in the present case $\cZ(\Z_3)$).

-We will explain the details of this approach subsequently.
-The first upshot is that we find all the gapped phases with Haagerup symmetry: there are three of them -- determined previously in \cite{Huang:2021ytb} -- with 2, 4, and 6 vacua, respectively.
-We also systematically construct a Haagerup-symmetric {\it gapless} phase, that models the second-order phase transition between the 2 and 6 vacua gapped phases.
-This takes the form of two copies of the three-state Potts model (3SP) with the symmetry $\cH_3$ realized as follows (shown in terms of the arrows): \be \ee Here $\Z_3$ refers to the action of the invertible $\Z_3$ sub-symmetry of $\cH_3$, which acts within each of the 3SP models, and $\rho$ is the non-invertible symmetry generator in the Haagerup fusion category, which maps between them.
+{\bf Summary of results.} We first find all the gapped phases with Haagerup symmetry using the SymTFT approach: there are three gapped phases -- determined previously in \cite{Huang:2021ytb} -- with 2, 4, and 6 vacua, respectively.
+We then construct a Haagerup-symmetric {\it gapless} phase that models the second-order phase transition between the 2 and 6 vacua gapped phases.
+This takes the form of two copies of the three-state Potts model (3SP) with the symmetry $\cH_3$ realized as follows (shown in terms of the arrows, whose precise meaning is detailed in (\ref{eq:symm_gen_Potts})): \be \ee Here $\Z_3$ refers to the action of the invertible $\Z_3$ sub-symmetry of $\cH_3$, which acts within each of the 3SP models, and $\rho$ is the non-invertible symmetry generator in the Haagerup fusion category, which maps between them.
 Although not a single universe CFT, this is a fully Haagerup-symmetric 2d CFT.
 In particular, the central charge for the model that we find is $c= 4/5$.